Summary & Analysis of Daffodils by William Wordsworth

 Stanza 2

-Second stanza opens with a simile.
+Second stanza opens with a Simile.
 He compares flowers with stars and crowd of flowers like a galaxy of stars.
-He says that flowers are looking like stars shining in the Milky Way.
+He says flowers are looking like stars shining in the Milky Way.
 He compares fluttering of flowers as a twinkling of stars.
-Poet uses word “never-ending line” means the flowers were visible as far as the poet’s eyes could see alongside the shore-line of the bay.
-Using hyperbolic language, he tells us the quantity of flowers as they were ten thousand in one sight.
+Poet uses word “never-ending line” means the flowers were visible as far as the poet’s eyes could see alongside the shore-line of a bay.
+Using hyperbolic language he tells us the quantity of flowers as they were ten thousand in one sight.
 That shows that he has never seen so many flowers at once.
-At the end of the second stanza, he again uses word dance to personify flowers.
+At the end of second stanza he again use word dance to personify flowers.

 Stanza 3